W4RH4WK/crap/slides/techniques_slides.md

 - Update problem description
 - Make changes to your solution specification
-- Update your management plane accordingly
+- Update your management plan accordingly
 - Flexibility is paramount

 This commonly decides between success and failure.